The

 the land and keep cattle’.
 Also, Irish Priests run the risk

 of being discovered by the ‘priest-catcher’.
-Anyone who
+Anyone

-of the worst in Ireland was an early settler in Newtoncunningham,
+One of the worst in Ireland was an early settler in Newtoncunningham,

-Co Donegal called John Forward.
+Co.
+Donegal called John Forward.
 He was ‘High Sheriff of Donegal’

-(an impressive sounding ‘English’ title) in the year 1686.
+(an impressive sounding ‘English’ title) in the year

-Catholics’.
-In fact the Presbyterians, for a while, were cursed
+than the Roman Catholics’.
+In fact the Presbyterians, for

-by the English just as much as the Catholic Irish.
+a while, were cursed by the English just as much as the Catholic

 A

-Statute passed by English Royal Decree in 1697 stated that..."Catholics
+Statute passed by English Royal Decree in 1697 stated that...
+"Catholics

 were prohibited from burying their dead in any cemetry not attached